 1. So, what are sight words anyway?
 Understand what sight words are before you begin teaching.

-Sight words, like their name implies, are short beginning words that readers learn "by sight" as a whole word, instead of reading the word by decoding with phonics and "sounding out" rules.
+Sight words, like their name implies, are short beginning words that readers learn "by sight" as a whole word, instead of reading the word by decoding with phonics and sounding out rules.

 When teachers talk about sight words in early elementary, they are usually speaking of a list of 100 high frequency words that children are expected to know and be able to read on sight by the end of a school year.
-Each year there is a new list of words for children to learn.

 2. Know where sight words are derived from and how important they are for early learners.

 There are two good reasons for children to learn the most high frequency short words in the beginning of their learning-to-read years.

 1) Knowledge of short, easy, and often-used words in text helps a child early on with fluency to understand the flow of text and the feel of sentences, which in turn may help with comprehension.